Brad Marsh: Atlanta/Calgary Flames (1978–1981)

+Blair Chapman and Marsh (right) during an NHL game between the Calgary Flames and the St. Louis Blues on November 29, 1980.

-The Atlanta Flames drafted Marsh in the first round, 11th overall, at the 1978 NHL Entry Draft held in Montreal, Quebec.
+The Atlanta Flames drafted Marsh in the first round, 11th overall, at the 1978 NHL entry draft held in Montreal, Quebec.

 Marsh made his NHL debut with the Flames against the Chicago Black Hawks on October 11, 1978, where he was held with no points in a 4–4 tie.
 In his second career game, on October 13 against the Washington Capitals, Marsh earned his first career point, an assist on a goal by Ken Houston in a 3–3 tie.
 Marsh finished the 1978–79 season by playing in all 80 games, however, he did not score a goal and earned 19 assists.
 His 101 penalty minutes was the fourth highest on the Flames.
 On April 10, Marsh appeared in his first playoff game, earning no points in a 4–1 loss to the Toronto Maple Leafs.
 Overall, he played in two post-season games, being held pointless, as the Flames lost to Toronto.

 During the third game of the 1979–80 season, Marsh scored his first career NHL goal, against Phil Myre of the Philadelphia Flyers in a 9-2 Flames victory.
 Marsh finished the season with two goals and 11 points while playing in all 80 games for the second consecutive season.
 Marsh's 119 penalty minutes was the second highest on the club.
 In the post-season, Marsh earned his first career playoff point, an assist on a goal by Eric Vail in the third game of the Flames first round series against the New York Rangers.
 Overall, Marsh had one assist in four playoff games.

 Marsh remained with the club during the summer of 1980, as the franchise transferred from Atlanta to Calgary, Alberta and became the Calgary Flames.
 Marsh was named captain of the club for the 1980–81 season after former captain Jean Pronovost was traded to the Washington Capitals.
 Marsh again played in all 80 games with the team, scoring a goal and 13 points while accumulating 87 penalty minutes, helping the club to the post-season.
 In 16 playoff games, Marsh earned five assists, as Calgary lost to the Minnesota North Stars in the NHL semi-finals.

 Marsh began the 1981–82 season with the Flames.
 He played in 17 games with Calgary, earning an assist, while struggling with a -16 rating.
 On November 11, 1981, the Flames traded Marsh to the Philadelphia Flyers for Mel Bridgman.